Hablamos Español Insurance Companies We Work With

 Does cargo insurance cover spoiled refrigerated loads?

-Often not.
+Often not on its own.
 Standard motor truck cargo frequently excludes or limits spoilage from a refrigeration breakdown.
-Reefer breakdown coverage addresses that specific loss.
+Reefer breakdown coverage is generally written to address that specific loss alongside cargo.

 What is reefer breakdown coverage?

-Coverage for cargo spoiled by a refrigeration unit failure, usually with maintenance and temperature conditions.
-It works alongside motor truck cargo.
+Coverage for cargo spoiled by a refrigeration unit failure, usually subject to maintenance and temperature conditions.
+It typically works alongside motor truck cargo rather than replacing it.

 Why might a reefer breakdown claim be denied?

-Often because maintenance, temperature, or monitoring conditions were not met.
-The terms decide whether a claim is paid.
+Often because maintenance, temperature, or monitoring conditions in the policy were not met.
+The terms tend to decide whether a claim is paid, which is why records matter.

 RS